 - Photo Gallery

 If you want to expand your universe and get paid for it too, do we have the job for you!

 You are attending a world renowned research institution.
 Can you imagine yourself working with a faculty mentor to probe the origins of the universe?
 To develop a lunar rover controlled over the internet?
 To create innovative educational materials for teaching science in elementary and secondary schools?
 To study the effects of zero-gravity on muscles and other organ systems?
 To devise a system for "mining" fuel from the Martian atmosphere?
 Or to study the effects of climatic and other changes on planet Earth?

 Well imagine no more!
 The UA/NASA Space Grant Program will employ full-time undergraduate students 10-20 hours per week for the academic year in research programs, working alongside upper-level graduate students and practicing scientists.
 We seek a diverse group of students that is dedicated, enthusiastic and eager to learn.
-You do not need to be a rocket scientist or even a science or engineering major to apply.
+You do not need to be a rocket scientist but do need to be pursuing a STEM major to apply.
 Applications are especially encouraged from members of under-represented minority groups and from women.